-Worksheet to convert a revenue account from the accrual to the cash basis
+Worksheet to convert a revenue account from the accrual to the cash basis status is based on years not shown in the Support Schedule, attach an additional schedule for the other years.

 1. Revenue per books (accrual basis)

 2. Add:

+a.
 Beginning-of-year entry (if any) reversing accrual of income at the end of the prior year; and

 b.
 Any amounts collected during the year that were not credited to the revenue account in the current year

 3. Subtotal

 4. Less:

 Income accrued during the current year but not collected as of the end of the year

 5. Revenue on a cash basis

 If the organization has not existed during the whole period the Support Schedule covers, fill in the information for the years that apply.
-If the organization's status is based on years not shown in the Support Schedule, attach an additional schedule for the other years.
+If the organization's